biocore/mmvec/README.md

 **Q** : I'm confused, what is Tensorboard?

-**A** : Tensorboard is a diagnostic tool that runs in a web browser.
+**A** : Tensorboard is a diagnostic tool that runs in a web browser - note that this is only explicitly supported in the standalone version of mmvec.
 To open tensorboard, make sure you’re in the mmvec environment and cd into the folder you are running the script above from.
 Then run:

 ```
 tensorboard --logdir .